 Q: What is the final hope expressed?

 A: That God’s work will not just be restored and continue in the Psalmist’s own lifetime, but continue through him to future generations.
 He has more than glimpsed the fact that there is not just personal, spiritual restoration to be enjoyed, but continuing work for the Master’s kingdom.
-His feelings have gone from abject despair of time running out to renewal in God’s work not just for the present, but generations to come.

 We may feel alone, but we are not.
 There are times when we may feel that God is distant and not working, but He is always there.
 One of the lessons of faith that we have to learn is that our feelings are often inaccurate spiritual indicators of what God is doing, and therefore we need to come to Him in complete honesty just as we are that we might once again gain reassurance of His Word and ways.
 Only then are we truly established in Him.